 What are the cons of no-deposit plans?

-The primary downside is that no-deposit plans usually charge a higher electricity rate than fixed-rate options.
-If securing the lowest long-term price is your priority, paying a deposit for a fixed-rate plan may be worthwhile.
+The primary downside is that no-deposit prepaid plans usually charge a higher electricity rate than fixed-rate options.
+If securing the lowest long-term price is your priority, paying a deposit for a postpaid fixed-rate plan may be worthwhile.

 What is the difference between a no-deposit and a prepaid electricity plan?